 Structural scoliosis occurs because of a vertebral body defect.
 Classification of structural scoliosis is based on the cause of the defect:

-They may also be classified by age at onset as infant, juvenile, or adolescent.
+They may also be classified by age at onset as congenital, infant, juvenile, or adolescent.

 Functional scoliosis is the result of an underlying condition that affects the alignment of the spine due to muscle imbalances, differing leg lengths, or other health conditions that cause the muscles to tense and spasm.